 Three of the journalists from Sawt al-Umma returned to the newspaper’s offices where police detained them along with four colleagues who had not attended the demonstration.
 They were taken to a police station, and allegedly subjected to beatings, humiliation, and threats.
 “I asked a police officer what charges we were being held under and all I got for a response was a beating by two officers,” Mohamed Ali Fazari told CPJ.
 “One of our colleagues was also threatened with rape,” he added.
 None of the journalists required medical treatment.

-Similar protests took place on December 7 in
+Similar protests took place on December 7 in Khartoum and Omdurman, with similar rough treatment of journalists.

 On December 7, Police arrested journalists Boutrous Yaaqub amd Qamar Darman from the opposition daily Ajras al-Huriya, Atim Simon from the opposition daily Al-Akhbar, Hanady Othman from daily Al Ra`i al-Aam, Darat Gambo from daily al-Ahdath and two television crews and confiscated all their material.
 “We were standing outside the police station covering the events,” Hanady Othman told CPJ.
 “Suddenly the police started beating us all, and they took us inside the station, where they beat us again.”